MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/create-or-modify-an-inbound-load.md

 ## Create an inbound load via Advanced shipping notices (ASNs)

-Loads can get created automatically as part of a [Advanced shipping notices (ASN)](import-asn-data-entity.md) import.
-You can read more about this process [here]
+Loads can get created automatically as part of an [advanced shipping notices (ASN)](import-asn-data-entity.md) import.